ludaladila/The-Poe-Engine/README.md

-# The Poe Engine
+# The Raven’s Quill

 ##  0. Project Overview

-The Poe Engine is a specialized text generation system that crafts short stories in the distinctive style of **Edgar Allan Poe**, the renowned 19th-century master of gothic horror and mystery.
+The Raven’s Quill is a specialized text generation system that crafts short stories in the distinctive style of **Edgar Allan Poe**, the renowned 19th-century master of gothic horror and mystery.
 Our project explores multiple modeling approaches to capture Poe's unique literary voice, from simple statistical methods to advanced neural architectures.

 Key innovations include: